rationalpov/mentalModel/bayes-theorem.md

 ![alpha = 3, beta = 0.00001](https://dl.dropboxusercontent.com/spa/8a95omz6xkznrmw/88g8so16.png)

+The math behind beta distribution is explained in this excellent blog [Beta Distribution](https://www.countbayesie.com/blog/2015/4/4/parameter-estimation-the-pdf-cdf-and-quantile-function)

 The more commonly used beta distribution is beta distribution with likelyhood of binomial distribution.